mammuth/go-fucking-work/README.md

 - Clone the repo
 - Go to chrome://extensions and enable developer mode
 - Click on Load unpacked extension
-- Load the folder `browser-extensions/chrome/src` into your Chrome extension
+- Load the folder `browser-extensions/chrome/src`

 #### How To Change the Blocked Domains
 Just modify the array in `browser-extensions/chrome/src/background.js`